JoshuaUzell/computational_algorithms/README.md

+# Computational Algorithms
+By Joshua Uzell

+# Purpose of repo

-# computational_algorithms
+# countdown.ipynb

-This repo will store all code related to my computational algorithms project.
+# How to run the code